Designing an office kitchen area

 For those unfamiliar with colour theory, every colour has visual connotations attached to it.
 So it’s worth putting in some research to find particular shades that will create an inviting atmosphere.
 After all, the aim of spending time in the kitchen versus the office is to feel refreshed, so the colour palette should reflect this.

-Use Practical Fixtures & Fittings
+Kitchen Fixtures & Fittings

-In a previous post, we mentioned how over £77.5 billion is lost every year due to workplace sickness (pre coronavirus pandemic figures).
+In a previous post, we mentioned how over £77.5 billion is lost every year due to workplace sickness (pre-coronavirus pandemic figures).
 What’s most staggering about this stat is that most illnesses can be attributed to the workplace itself, with office kitchens being one of the main culprits for spreading viruses alongside workstations, washrooms and general touchpoints.

 While hiring a dedicated office cleaner is highly advisable, the choice of fixtures and fittings within your kitchen will determine how easy it is to keep clean in the first place.